Skip to Content

 When you modify, the arrearages are added to the back of the mortgage loan and - in some cases - they may be waived.
 In most cases, modification results in a reduction in the amount you must pay your mortgage company each month.

-Wisconsin Foreclosure Process
+Understanding the Wisconsin Foreclosure Timeline

 Depending on the court schedule, it may take a whole year to implement a foreclosure.
 Below is an outline of what to expect during the foreclosure process.
 Of course, our foreclosure attorney will guide you through the process as well.